Displacement energy of Lagrangian 3-spheres

-Note that under the energy filtration $E_{1}$ we already has a critical point.
-So we only need to perturb the higher energy terms with filtration larger than or equal to $E_{5}$.
-Hence the deformation $\mathfrak{b}$ does not have low energy part below $E_{5}-E_{1}$.
-A more careful study of the choice of $wPD(K)$ shows that there exists
+The higher energy terms $H(w, x, y, z, T)$ contains contributions from disks and cylinders.
+By our assumption, there are no disk or cylinder contributions between energy $E_{1}$ and $E_{5}$.
+So we only need to perturb the higher energy terms with energy larger than or equal to $E_{5}$.
+The proof of the implicit function theorem is a step-by-step induction.
+In particular, a careful study of the construction of $w_{+}$ shows that